-As a utility that operates in a high hazard industry, safety is always top of mind and we are continuously working to improve our performance by implementing our integrated safety and compliance framework and programs.
-Our goal continues to be that everyone goes home safely, every day.
+As a utility that operates in a high hazard industry, safety is always top of mind and our goal continues to be that everyone goes home safely, every day.
+We are continuously working to improve our performance by sustaining and strengthening our Safety and Compliance Framework.